kir1906/IT496_Phoneix/README.md

 fancy_color_overtone : Describes the colored inclusions.
 fancy_color_intensity : Intensity or saturation of the fancy color total_sales_price : Total price of the diamond.

+EDA:
+Exploratory Data Analysis (EDA) to gain insights into diamond characteristics.
+In EDA we provide data visualisation in different graph method like pair plot, cat plot, subplot, data distribution plot, pie chart, scatter plot.
+EDA summarize the main behaviour, features, and patterns in a dataset.
+Pair plot contains scatter plot of meas_length, meas_width, total_sales_price, meas_depth, table_percent, depth_percent.
+Distribution plot of carat_weight is shown.
+And pie chart of color, clarity, cut, lab.
+And scatter plot of carat_weight with respect with total_sales_price.